King Fahd University of Petroleum and Minerals: Dhahran Techno Valley

 The Dhahran Techno Valley Holding Company (DTVC) is a subsidiary company fully owned by KFUPM.
 It was created to promote a knowledge-based economy in Dhahran and the Eastern Province.
 It is a hub for entrepreneurship and a launchpad for innovators from within and outside KFUPM.
 The ecosystem includes KFUPM and national companies like Saudi Aramco, SABIC, Saudi Electricity Company, technology partners, small to medium size companies, and multiple startups.

 The mission of the Dhahran Techno Valley Holding Company is to foster an environment for innovation and collaboration by attracting and supporting industry players focused on creating innovative technologies and adding value to its stakeholders.

 DTVC also plays an important part in revitalizing the role of entrepreneurship in the research system by rejuvenating and encouraging a spirit of developing new business opportunities for faculty, students, and stakeholders from outside the university.

 University bodies

 President

 The president is the head of the institution and the university's chief academic and executive officer.
-The current president of KFUPM is Dr. Muhammad M. Al-Saggaf.
+The current president of KFUPM is Muhammad M. Al-Saggaf.